Archives

 Use an interest inventory to differentiate instruction in the classroom according to interests

-I’m sure you have a variety of ways that you utilize to get to know your students.
-Use them and consider how to use those interests in your instruction.
+I’m sure you have a variety of ways to get to know your students.
+Use them and consider how to incorporate their interests into your instruction.

 What does it look like to differentiate instruction in the classroom according to interest?